sauparna/trecbox/README.txt

     LUCENE, TERRIER, LEMUR - Installation directories of search systems.

-    EXP - Directory where experiments' output go.
-A directory of the same name as the spec file (i.e. 'spec' in this example) has to be created below it and several sub-directories created in 'spec' as placeholders for the input and output files.
+    EXP - Directory where the entire experiment lives.
+A directory of the same name as the specification file (i.e. 'exp' in this example) has to be created below it and several sub-directories created in 'exp' as placeholders for the input and output files.
 The directory tree is as shown below:

-                      [EXP]
+                        Y
                         |
                    --------------
                   |       |      |
-                spec*  spec1*  ...
+                  |      exp1*  ...
                   |       |
-		  |      ...
+		 exp*    ...
 		  |
      ----------------------------------------------
     |      |      |      |       |     |     |     |
    doc*  query*  qrel*  misc*  index  runs  evals  log

-    * Must be created and populated before running trecbox.
+    * To be created and populated manually before running trecbox.

     doc - Must contain a single directory within which the corpus is kept.
-The corpus may be symlinks to the data located elsewhere on the file system.
+(Symlinks to a corpus elsewhere on the disk will do.)

-    query - Contains the TREC query files.
+    query - Contains the TREC query files and associated files containing list of query-IDs to speficy a subset of the queries.

-    qrel - The TREC qrel files are in here, along with plain text files containing lists of query IDs (one per line) specifying the subset of queries that are to be used in the experiment.
+    qrel - The TREC qrel files are in here.

     misc - The stop word files are placed here.